 This type of test can identify subtle binocular discrepancies or “Strabismus”, which can lead to eye strain or “Amblyopia”, otherwise known as lazy eye.
 This involves focusing on objects, one eye at a time, from both near and far.

-Dr. Ross will then determine whether the uncovered eye must move in order to fixate on the target.
+Our providers will then determine whether the uncovered eye must move in order to fixate on the target.
 If it does, this could indicate strabismus or a more subtle binocular vision problem that may lead to eye strain or amblyopia.

-Dr. Ross will likely perform this test early on to obtain an approximation of your eyeglass prescription.
+Our providers will likely perform this test early on to obtain an approximation of your eyeglass prescription.

 For this test, your head is stabilized by a chin cup while you focus on a pinpoint of light or some type of image.
 This is designed to help identify the lens power required to accurately focus light on your retina.
 Autorefractors are especially useful for young children who may not sit still, pay attention or interact with the eye doctor during a Retinoscopy.

-Published reports have indicated that modern Autorefractors are not only very accurate, but save a great deal of time, since autorefraction takes only a few seconds.
+Published reports have indicated that modern Autorefractors are not only very accurate but save a great deal of time since autorefraction takes only a few seconds.
 The results obtained from the automated test greatly reduce the time required to perform a manual refraction and determine your eyeglass prescription.

 A contact lens has the ability to alter or damage the physiological structure of the cornea (the front of your eye).
 As a result, a topography is strongly recommended for anyone who plans to wear contact lenses.